SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Creating_GQI_query.md

 - From DataMiner 10.2.0/10.1.5 onwards, you can link GQI nodes that require a time range selection to a time range feed by selecting the *From feed* checkbox.

 - From DataMiner 10.3.0 [CU9]/10.3.12 onwards<!--RN 37505-->, the culture used in your GQI query matches the client culture of the web app.
-Prior to DataMiner 10.3.0 [CU9]/10.3.12 onwards, the invariant culture is used.
+Prior to DataMiner 10.3.0 [CU9]/10.3.12, the invariant culture is used.